Alistair Benn

 How to Buy a VAT Free Car:

-Option 2: Via a UK Independent Dealer
+Option 1: Via a UK Independent Dealer

 Large franchise dealerships in the UK will not help you to reclaim the VAT on your car.
 This is simply not their core business.
-You may find an independent UK dealer will process the VAT for you.
-It is not uncommon for thee dealers to need you to pay for the VAT whilst the claim is being processed on agreement that they will reimburse you when they receive it.
+You may find an independent UK dealer will reclaim the VAT for you.
+It is not uncommon for these dealers to ask you to pay for the VAT whilst the claim is being processed on agreement that they will reimburse you when they receive it.
 This tends to be when the car has been permanently exported.
 This is a high risk strategy as we often hear of situations where the VAT is not returned to the buyer.

 We are frequently asked to assist at this point when an individual has discovered that the dealer is not willing to support them.
 We are told of experiences where the reclaim process is being asked to submit information over and above the standard claim procedure.
 This can be an attempt to over complicate the reclaim to the point that you simply give up reclaiming your VAT with the supplier then claiming it as profit on their bottom line.
 This is not uncommon and a problem we see all too often and is a sad consequence of not being in the country and people trying to take advantage of that position.

-Option 3: Via a Reputable Importer
+Option 2: Via a Reputable Importer

 The good news is, it’s not all doom and gloom!
 There are reputable importers who make it their mission to provide the VAT reclaim as a benefit of their car export service.
 At MHH International reclaiming the VAT on our cars is a core part of the export service we provide.
 The UK tax office know us well as we are constantly submitting our VAT reclaim for our clients’ cars.
 There is an additional benefit to us being the exporter of the car as we automatically have the required export paperwork making it easier to complete the process.